JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-09-24-A-Classic-Theatre-Reading-Series.md

 ---
 There is an electric intimacy in a staged reading.
 Strip away the set pieces, the costumes and the lighting rigs, and what remains is the beating heart of theatre: the script, the actor's voice and an audience leaning in to listen.<!--more-->

-At [[theatre:A Classic Theatre]], known affectionately as ACT, the Reading Series continues to flourish as an incubator for storytelling and dynamic theatrical experiences.
-Artistic Director Cindy Alexander recently shared insight into the magic of new works, the power of live audience feedback and the art of bringing a playwright's vision into the light.
+At [[theatre:A Classic Theatre]], known as ACT, the Reading Series develops new plays alongside the company's Main Stage productions.
+Artistic Director Cindy Alexander talked with JaxPlays about choosing new work, the role of live audience feedback and how a reading serves a playwright's script.

 **JaxPlays: What inspired ACT to create or champion this reading series, and what does it mean to you?**